 Added by Peter Smallidge on September 5, 2018 at 9:01am — No Comments

 Almost 3 million acres of forest in the Northeast is poorly stocked from some combination of exploitive harvesting, poor soils, disease, or insect infestation.
 An additional 7.5 million acres is one poorly executed harvest away from being of degraded condition.
-Exploitive harvesting, also known as selective cutting, high-grading or diameter-limit…Continue
+Exploitive harvesting, also known as selective cutting, high-grading or diameter-limit cutting, is a destructive and…Continue

 Added by Peter Smallidge on December 23, 2017 at 9:37am — No Comments